 Elizabethtown College is one of the best schools in the United States for International Business.
-This school is located in the suburban area of Elizabethtown, Pennsylvania, near shops and other amusement.
+It is based in the suburban location of Elizabethtown, Pennsylvania.

 Graduates of this school usually don't have problems paying back their student loans; only 4.0% are in default.
 E - town is devoted to helping students succeed, as evidenced by its 71.9% on-time graduate rate.
 See all of Elizabethtown College's rankings to learn more.

 SUNY New Paltz is among your best bets if you're planning on studying International Business.
 International business graduates from SUNY New Paltz get a earnings boost of approximately 8.2% above the typical income of international business graduates.
-Based in New Paltz, New York, offers a dependable, suburban atmosphere for scholars.
+Based in New Paltz, New York, SUNY New Paltz offers a dependable, suburban atmosphere for scholars.

 Rated #6 in New York for overall value, we would have estimated this school's terrific instructional programs to come with a higher price tag.
 Student achievements after graduation is essential to SUNY New Paltz, with graduates generally leaving the school with debt far lower than the U.S. average.
 Go on a virtual tour to explore SUNY New Paltz.